I'm big on Pre-Production.

 Here are my first impressions.

-I feel the girls bath is a valid space to shoot because the three spaces can be presented as "all of a piece.”
+I feel the girls' bath is an optimal space to shoot because the three spaces can be presented as "all of a piece.”

-I like the second shot of the powder.
+I like the second shot of the powder room.

 I feel the form of the light fixture is conceptually consistent with the shower tile in the master.

-The medicine cabinet in the powder and the guest as well as the lower shelf concept and tile pattern are connecting elements that tie the two spaces together.
+The medicine cabinet in the powder room and the guest bath, as well as the lower shelf concept and tile pattern are connecting elements that tie the two spaces together.

-The marble is the unifying element of the three spaces.
-The form of the powder’s light fixture is conceptually similar to the tile pattern in the master bath and helps connect the two spaces, but the master is very strong and stands alone quite nicely.
+The marble unifies the three spaces.
+The form of the powder room’s light fixture is conceptually similar to the tile pattern in the master bath and helps connect the two spaces, yet but the master is very strong and stands alone quite nicely.

-I was surprised by the “mass" of your plumbing fixtures.
-I like surprises.
-They’re good design, and make me see things differently.
+I was pleasantly surprised by the "mass" of your plumbing fixtures.
+Their design is unique, and they made me see the room through different eyes.

-I plan to write the proposal in such a way to easily include or exclude the girls and the second shot of the powder at your discretion.
+I’ll write the proposal in such a way to easily include or exclude the girls's bath and the second shot of the powder room at your discretion.

-However, as I said I feel the three bathrooms would present very well as elements of a larger piece of work both for your book and for publication submission.
+However, as I said, I feel the three bathrooms would present very well as elements of a larger piece of work, both for your book and for submitting to publications.

-We should talk about publication strategy next week when we discuss your presentation.
+We should talk about your publication strategy next week when we discuss your presentation.

 Scouting shots below: